Is Heart Disease the Government’s Deadliest Mistake?

-But even the seven countries Keys included don’t prove his hypothesis, say critics.
-Researchers who have reviewed his study say it is sugar, not fat, that correlated most closely with heart disease.
+But even the seven countries Keys included don’t prove his hypothesis, say the critics.
+Researchers who have reviewed his study say it is sugar, not fat, that correlates most closely with heart disease.

 And sugar wasn’t going to stand for that!
 Recently discovered internal documents show just how far the sugar industry would go to protect its interests.

 These documents detail how, in the 1960s, the Sugar Research Foundation hired three Harvard researchers to conduct a literature review of studies examining what roles fat and sugar may play in heart disease.
 The Sugar Research Foundation selected all the studies the researchers reviewed.

 Not surprisingly, the review found major weaknesses in every study that implicated sugar’s role in heart disease.
 But it found every study that implicated fat, no matter how flimsy the evidence, to be rock solid.
 Not surprisingly, the review concluded that the best way to lower heart disease risk is to reduce fat consumption.